bmcano/workday-wellness-app/README.md

 7. In `VS Code` open a terminal and in the project directory run `npm run start:db` to start the server on `localhost:3001`.

+## Seeding Setup

+1. Python is utilized for seeding fake data into our database, first ensure python is installed.

+2. Next go into the db directory: `cd db`

+3. Install the python mongo library `pip install pymongo`

+4. Run the command `npm run seed` to add the fake data

 ## Available Scripts

 The following section was generated after the `npx create-react-app <project-name>` command was executed, but has since been modified in some parts to fit this project.